 Impedes your success.
 Bullies don’t want to see you succeed because they will lose control over you.
 As a result, they may punish you for mistakes that are not yours or bring up past mistakes in order to shift blame during a discussion.
 They also may make it impossible for you to apply for a promotion, a transfer or additional training.
 They may even over-control or micromanage your work or projects.

 Spreads rumors about you.
 Bullies often go to great lengths to make others look bad.
 As a result, they may gossip with others about your work, your appearance, your health or your personal life.

 Isolates you at work.
 Bullying bosses might exclude you socially.
 They leave you off party lists and don't include you in company outings, sporting events or after-hours meetings.
 They also may schedule meetings when they know you have a conflict in your schedule.
 And they may go so far as refusing to allow you to attend work meetings or work lunches.

 If you are experiencing any of these abuses, it’s important to recognize that this is workplace bullying and it’s not a normal part of any workplace environment.
 Repetitive verbal abuse, exploitation, micromanagement and other activities that repeatedly demean you or are discourteous will eventually take a toll on you.

-Learning to recognize bullying will help you learn not to blame yourself for someone else’s behavior.
+Learning to recognize workplace bullying will help you learn not to blame yourself for someone else’s behavior.
 Additionally, you will be less likely to take responsibility for something that isn’t your fault.
 Remember, bullying doesn’t mean there is something wrong with you.
-Instead, bullying is a choice that is made by the bully.
+Instead, workplace bullying is a choice that is made by the bully.

 Additionally, remember that workplace bullying is a widespread issue that affects millions of Americans.
 As a result, keep the situation in perspective and don’t let it affect your self-esteem or health.
 Find outside support for what you are experiencing and look for options for your situation whether it is reporting your boss, filing a complaint or getting outside counseling.